 Close on your new loan

-As long as the lender approves your application, you’ll just need to sign your closing documents before receiving your funds.
-From there, you can use those funds to pay your current car loan in full.
+As long as the lender approves your application, you'll sign your closing documents and use the funds to pay your current car loan in full.

 When does it make sense to refinance a car loan?